Am I the Enemy

-Am I the Enemy is the third studio album by American rock band The Red Jumpsuit Apparatus.
+Am I the Enemy is the third album by the American rock band the Red Jumpsuit Apparatus.

 Composition and recording

-The album marks a return to the aggressive post-hardcore sound of their debut album as opposed to the polished hard rock featured on Lonely Road.
-The album saw the band working with famed punk/hardcore producer John Feldmann, who has previously worked with such bands as Escape the Fate, Story of the Year, The Used and Saosin.
+The album marks a return to the aggressive post-hardcore sound of their first album Don't You Fake It as opposed to the polished hard rock featured on Lonely Road.
+The album saw the band working with the punk producer John Feldmann, who had previously worked with such bands as Escape the Fate, Story of the Year, the Used and Saosin.
 Feldmann also mixed the album, and arranged and co-wrote all the songs on the album along with vocalist Ronnie Winter.

-"Choke" has previously appeared on the band's 2010 The Hell or High Water EP and was released as that EP's lead single.
+"Choke" previously appeared on the band's 2010 The Hell or High Water EP and was released as that EP's lead single.

 Release

-The lead single, "Reap", was released to radio stations on March 24, 2011 and later released on iTunes on April 26.
+The lead single, "Reap", was released to radio stations on March 24, 2011, and later released on iTunes on April 26.
 Two other tracks from the album, "Salvation" and "Fall from Grace", were released on YouTube on May 24.
-"Dive Too Deep", the second single off the album, and "Dreams" were released through GRAMMY.com and Rolling Stone magazine, respectively, on July 27.
-July 31 saw the premiere of another song, "Where Are the Heroes?", on Alternative Addiction.
+"Dive Too Deep", the second single off the album, and "Dreams" were released through grammy.com and Rolling Stone magazine, respectively, on July 27.
+July 31 saw the premiere of another song, "Where Are the Heroes?", on Alternative Addiction magazine.
 Another song, "Don't Lose Hope", was streamed on AOL's music blog on August 8.
 The album went up for pre-order on iTunes on August 10.

-The song "Wake Me Up" was streamed on Alternative Press's website on August 14.
+The song "Wake Me Up" was streamed on the Alternative Press website on August 14.
 "Am I the Enemy" was released to radio on August 16, 2011.
 It was released on August 30, 2011.